kgisl/cs8251/notes/unit5.md

 ## Random access file

-As we stated previously, records in a file created with the formatted output function fprintf are not necessarily the same length.
-However, individual records of a randomaccess file are normally fixed in length and may be accessed directly (and thus quickly) without searching through other records.
+As we stated previously, records in a file created with the formatted output function **fprintf** are not necessarily the same length.
+However, individual records of a random access file are normally fixed in length and may be accessed directly (and thus quickly) without searching through other records.
 This makes random-access files appropriate for airline reservation systems, banking systems, point-of-sale systems, and other kinds of transaction-processing systems that require rapid access to specific data.
 There are other ways of implementing random-access files, but we’ll limit our discussion to this straightforward approach using fixed-length records.